sebanc/linuxloops/Readme/Distro-notes.md

 ## Arch

-archlinux does not have secure boot support through its official repository.
+Arch Linux does not have secure boot support through its official repository.
 Linuxloops will pre-install the "shim-signed" bootloader AUR package.

 ## Artix

+Artix Linux does not have secure boot support through its official repository.
+Linuxloops will pre-install the "shim-signed" bootloader AUR package.

+## BlendOS

-artixlinux does not have secure boot support through its official repository.
+BlendOS does not have secure boot support through its official repository.
 Linuxloops will pre-install the "shim-signed" bootloader AUR package.

 ## Brunch